nedbat/cog/docs/running.rst

         -z          The end-output marker can be omitted, and is assumed at eof.
         -v          Print the version of cog and exit.
         --check     Check that the files would not change if run again.
+        --check-fail-msg='MSG'
+                    If --check fails, include MSG in the output to help devs understand how to run cog in your project.
         --diff      With --check, show a diff of what failed the check.
         --markers='START END END-OUTPUT'
                     The patterns surrounding cog inline instructions.
 Should